 Damn.
 It’s over.

-The dimly-lit hospital room faded in around him, white everywhere save for a potted fern in the corner.
+A dimly-lit hospital room faded in around him, white everywhere save for a potted fern in the corner.
 Bland as always.
 Two medical automatons chirped notes in rhythm with his heartbeat and other vital signs.
 Wireless sensors taped to his skin doubled as heating pads.
 And an IV fed painkillers into his arm, but it did nothing to help the numb voids in his chest, his stomach, his head.
 He shifted against the mattress, and a stabbing ache tore into his side—the stitches from the last round of surgeries.
 A hiss blew through his teeth.
-The automatons vibrated in alarm for a moment as the pain dulled.
+The automatons vibrated in alarm while the pain gradually dulled.

 Flaxen hair whipped at the corner of his sight.
 Gabrielle dropped his matte black VR helmet next to her silver one, then spun around.
 Her lips wobbled.
 “Row?
 Ya okay?”